Course Content

 The AO Route to iQTS consists of three assessment processes:

-- Completion and return of documentation required to evidence meeting of teaching standards.
-The candidate will also be required to produce a Teaching and Learning File (TLF).
-The file is used by the candidate to showcase evidence over time of meeting the Teachers’ standards and serves as a portfolio of evidence in support of them passing the course.
+- Documentation assessment: the candidate will then have to complete key documentation that evidences how the candidate meets each of the teaching standards.
+The candidate will be required to produce a Teaching and Learning File (TLF) to showcase this.
+The TLF serves as a portfolio of evidence in support of them passing the course.

 Entry Requirements